 The original recipe used sweet rice flour, but cornstarch is easily assessable and quite good in this recipe.

-Tomorrow, I’ll be back to share what I created with the rest of the cabbage. 🙂
+Want to know what I make with the rest of the cabbage?
+Try this recipe.